 Under the terms of the Backstop Agreement: (a) on the Effective Date, the Initial Backstop Party has agreed to purchase all of the Reorganized Equity offered and not duly subscribed for and/or purchased in the Rights Offering in accordance with the Rights Offering Procedures; and (b) the Backstop Parties will receive the Backstop Premium, which will be immediately and automatically deemed fully earned upon entry into the Backstop Agreement and payable upon the Effective Date.
-The Initial Backstop Party's financial wherewithal to make the backstop commitment is attached hereto as Appendix F.
+The Initial Backstop Party's financial wherewithal to make the backstop commitment, as well as a commitment letter, is attached hereto as Appendix F.